dgp1130/rules_prerender/README.md

 }
 ```

-Given components of this format which are composed with each other to construct
-progressively higher-level components, we can eventually render a complete web
+The second part of the rule set leverages such components to prerender an entire
-page.
+web page.

 ```typescript
 // my_page_prerender.ts